Home Home

 Having spent the past two weeks touring, we decided that we`d head to Hyde Park and take a rest.
 On our way into the park we came across Speaker Corner.
 That's the place where anyone with something to say can set up a stand and say it.
 An amazing experience.
 Most of the speakers had something to say about religion.
 The speeches also covered politics and life in general.
 By the way, there wasn't just one speaker, there were 8 or 9.

-A WOW list for London
+WOW Moments WOW Moments list for London

 1. The Gutenberg Bible and the da Vinci's notebook (British Library)